applh/wparty/readme.txt

 * Need to customize your active theme with a new Page Template ?
 * [part dev="add-template" file="my-template" text="Template Name"]
 * creates a file my-template.php with needed code to show as a Page Template
+* (note: edit-theme role capability is required)

+= THEME BUILDER =
+* Need to create a new Theme ?
+* WParty is also a theme builder
+* [part theme="My Theme" name="new-theme"]
+* creates the folder /themes/new-theme/ and WP theme files inside to show as "My Theme" in Appearance Menu
+* (note: edit-theme role capability is required)

+= Note =
+* WParty is designed to work with MultiSites installation.

 = MEDIA =
 * UNDER DEVELOPMENT